-Dental Bridges in Waukesha
+Dental Bridges in Waukesha WI

 You can lose teeth in many different ways, including dental work, or through accidents and other mishaps.
 In the past, the loss of a tooth was simply something most people had to learn to accept.
 Today, there are many alternatives to ensure that a missing tooth doesn’t have to become an embarrassment.
-One technique called a Dental Bridge in Waukesha is a unique solution to the problem.
+One technique called a Dental Bridge is a unique solution to the problem.

 Missing a tooth in a row of teeth can interfere with both your ability to speak and eat.
 Without an equal amount of pressure from all sides, the teeth where a gap is present may eventually become crooked with nothing to hold them securely in place.
-The unequal distribution of forces in your mouth when you eat, speak and bite down can also affect your other teeth and even, potentially the shape of your face and lips.
+The unequal distribution of forces in your mouth when you eat, speak, and bite down can also affect your other teeth and even, potentially the shape of your face and lips.

-How A Dental Bridge Works in Waukesha
+How a Dental Bridges Works in Waukesha WI

 Where the dental bridge comes in is by filling this gap between the teeth.
 If you decide to have a dental bridge installed, then a dentist will smooth out the teeth adjacent to the empty space.
 He will flatten them and turn them into a base or “crown,” that is ready to receive the dental bridge.

 The dental bridge itself will look like a complete row of three teeth.
-But only the middle tooth is “complete” from top to bottom, designed to fill out the space in your mouth.
+But only the middle tooth is “complete” from top to bottom, designed to fill out space in your mouth.
 The other two teeth have been personalized to your mouth to fit the crown that the dentist made.
 They will have a snug, tight fit that will be just as secure as your normal teeth.

 There is a variety of different dental bridge techniques designed to address different needs.
 The traditional dental bridge in Waukesha works as described above, and is usually intended for teeth on the side.
 For front teeth, the Maryland bonded dental bridge is the recommended technique.
 If there’s only room for one crown or anchor, a cantilever dental bridge may be used if space is at a premium.